gnperdue/EssentialSQLAlchemy/esqlalchCha01/esqlalch_notes_cha01.markdown

 * `Time` (== `DATETIME`)

-Good examples of SQL and vendor specific types are `CHAR` and `NVARCHAR`, which benefit from being the proper SQL type or types in databases from before SQLAlchemy was created.
+Good examples of SQL and vendor specific types are `CHAR` and `NVARCHAR`, which benefit from using the proper SQL type instead of a generic type.
+It is particularly important to use specific types if working with a DB from before SQLAlchemy was created.
 The SQL standard types are available in `sqlalchemy.types` in all caps.
-Vendor specific types may be found in `sqlalchemy.dialects`, again in all caps.
+Vendor specific types may be found in `sqlalchemy.dialects`, again in all caps (check submodules for each vendor).

 ## Metadata

-Metadata acts as a sort of catalog of `Table` objects with information about the engine and connection, and may be accessed via `MetaData.tables`.
+Metadata acts as a sort of catalog of `Table` objects with information about the engine and connection, and may be accessed via a dictionary, `MetaData.tables`.

     from sqlalchemy import MetaData
     metadata = MetaData()

+Once we have a `MetaData` object to hold the database structure, we may start defining tables.

 ## Tables